deanbunn/Windows_System_Analysis_Lab/README.md

 ## PowerShell for Windows System Analysis Lab

-Ten training sessions for learning PowerShell while analysing the configuration of a Windows system.
+Ten sessions offered for learning to use PowerShell to analyze Windows system configuration.

 **All lab exercises and descriptions are listed in the README**.